 16. Indian jewelry market has a 29% share in global jewelry consumption.

 India has more than 300,000 gem traders and a jewelry industry that currently provides jobs for 4.46 million people.
 The fast-growing market is predicted to reach $103.06 billion by 2023 and almost double the number of employees to over 8.23 million.

-13. Revenue of the world’s largest jewelry company amounted to $53.7 billion in 2019.
+18. Revenue of the world’s largest jewelry company, LVMH Group, amounted to $54.5 billion.

-When it comes to jewelry retailing, the undisputed market leader is the French giant LVMH which rose in 1987 as a merger of Louis Vuitton and the liquor industry’s Moët Hennessy.
+When it comes to jewelry retailing, the undisputed market leader is the French giant LVMH, which rose in 1987 as a merger of Louis Vuitton and the liquor industry’s Moët Hennessy.

-For comparison, the second-largest company among the trending jewelry brands is Chanel, with a reported $9.6 billion of revenue in 2017 and 20,000 employees.
+For comparison, the second-largest company among the trending jewelry brands is Chanel, with a reported 13.7 billion of revenue in 2020 and 20,000 employees.

-14. The most expensive diamond necklace is worth $55 million.
+19. The most expensive diamond necklace is worth $55 million.

 L’Incomparable Diamond necklace holds the Guinness World Record at 637 carats.
 The reason behind its dizzying worth is a yellow 407.48-carat pendant that, as the name suggests, is the biggest flawless diamond ever to be examined at the Gemological Institute of America.